Emmennater/Perspective-Control/README.md

   to move the camera manually.
 - Press x to calibrate when head is aligned<br>
   with the right side of your monitor
-- Press y to calibrate when head is aligned<br>
+- Press z to calibrate when head is aligned<br>
   with the top side of your monitor
 - Press c to calibrate when head is aligned<br>
   with the center of your monitor